borteo/neat-starter/src/posts/tmux.md

 ## What is tmux?
 Where your terminal gains superpowers.
 Tmux is like a multitasking wizard that lets you split, manage, and juggle multiple terminal sessions with a flick of your keyboard.
+It works seamlessly over SSH too.
 It's a command center for productivity.

 ## My goal
 The end goal?
 Reacquainting myself with (neo)vim.